-The Delaware medical power of attorney form is one which allows the principal to select a health care agent to carry out their wishes and make decisions on their behalf.
-This document is often drafted when an individual is in the early stages of a mentally incapacitating disease or condition, or if they’re about to anticipating a dangerous surgery.
-The form also provides the principal with the ability to create an advance directive; that is, a document that clearly defines their end-of-life care preferences.
-The power of attorney and advance directive, in conjunction, ensure that the individual will be taken care of when they no longer have the ability to effectively express themselves.
+A Delaware medical power of attorney form is one that allows the principal to select a health care agent to carry out their wishes and make decisions on their behalf.
+This document is often drafted when an individual is in the early stages of a mentally incapacitating disease or condition, or if they’re about to anticipate a dangerous surgery.
+The form also provides the principal with the ability to create an advance directive, that is, a document that clearly defines their end-of-life care preferences.
+The power of attorney and advance directive, in conjunction, ensure that the individual will be taken care of when they no longer have the ability to express themselves effectively.

 Laws – § 2503 Advance Health-Care Directives.

 Signing Requirements – It must be signed in the presence of two (2) witnesses (§ 2503(b)(1)).